Don't get cocky with these Covid-19 numbers. With new variants, easing restrictions now would be 'incredibly risky' - KION546

 In the US, more than 2.9 million children have been infected with coronavirus throughout this pandemic, according to a report last week from the American Academy of Pediatrics and the Children’s Hospital Association.

 Covid-19 cases in children represent about 13% of all US cases, the report said.
 But the definition of “child” varied by state.
-Some states defined “child” as those under age 14, while some considered children to be anyone under 20.
+Some states defined “child” as those younger than 14, while some considered children to be anyone younger than 20.

 Severe illness from the virus is rare among children, the report said.